UM success starts here!

 We have identified some helpful resources on campus for University of Michigan students with dyslexia and learning disabilities.
 These organizations and offices can help make your U-M experience a successful one!

-The U-M Services for Students with Disabilities (SSWD) office exists as a student advocacy agency.
+The U-M Services for Students with Disabilities (SSD) office exists as a student advocacy agency.
 They can assist with obtaining appropriate accommodations and resolving disputes with faculty about access and reasonable accommodation.
 Registered students are assigned a Coordinator of Services to assist them as they arrange for services and serve as an advocate if there are accommodation issues.

 Students must take steps to identify themselves as having a disability, as necessary, in communications with instructors.
 They also must accept responsibilities involved in the academic process.

-You may use the SSWD website to:
+You may use the SSD website to:

 - Browse helpful resources and technology information